alicejiang-isds/eng298-fa25-mod7-sbom-lab1/README.md

 ### Syntax Breakdown

-**git:** This invokes the **Git** command-line tool — the version control system used to manage source code repositories.
+**git** This invokes the **Git** command-line tool — the version control system used to manage source code repositories.

-**clone:** Git subcommand that creates a copy of a remote repository (like one hosted on GitHub) on your local machine or Codespace.
+**clone** Git subcommand that creates a copy of a remote repository (like one hosted on GitHub) on your local machine or Codespace.
 It:
 1. Downloads all files and directories from the repo.
 2. Preserves the commit history and branches.
 3. Automatically configures a connection (called a *remote*) to the source repository.

-**https://github.com/tamu-edu/ng911-dev.git:** URL of the remote repository you want to clone.
+**https://github.com/tamu-edu/ng911-dev.git** URL of the remote repository you want to clone.

 **Let’s break that URL down further:**